-In 2017 the Project MinE website was expanded with a (renewed) research page to show and share the scientific output generated from the Project MinE data.
+Since 2017 the Project MinE website is expanded with a (renewed) research page to show and share the scientific output generated from the Project MinE data.
 This page displays the scientific publications of the project, the Working groups with their actions and goals, the data browser and how to request for access to the data of Project MinE (data sharing).

-We expect to launch a second version of the databrowser with more browsing options and based on more data mid 2018.

-Besides the meetings communications between (the project coordinator and) partners are going through platform Basecamp.
-In 2017 we structured a data access procedure as to facilitate the initiation of data sharing research projects between two or more partners which use the Project MinE data from those countries, and to stimulate partners to raise funds by providing researchers with up to date information on Project MinE for grant submissions and by supporting local fundraising organizations through advise or promotion through the Project MinE website and social media.
+In 2018 we have received several requests for data sharing.
+Few of these requests were directed towards the use of the databrowser, whereas the others were granted access by the consortium members.
+Mid 2018 the second version of the databrowser with more browsing options was released.
+Besides the meetings communications between (the project coordinator and) partners are going through platform Basecamp, we structured a data access procedure as to facilitate the initiation of data sharing research projects between two or more partners which use the Project MinE data from those countries, and to stimulate partners to raise funds by providing researchers with up to date information on Project MinE for grant submissions and by supporting local fundraising organizations through advise or promotion through the Project MinE website and social media.